nstanford5/ticket-sales/ticket-sales.md

 To test our users, we need functions to create accounts and contract information.
 ```
-load: /examples/ticket-sales/index.rsh
+load: /examples/ticket-sales/index.mjs
-md5: c425745032273893d106fe3de005f15e
+md5: d2b60e84f70854bc18c26764bdcaf1aa
 range: 11-22
 ```
 - Line 11 is the outer function that will be called from `launched` to start making API calls.
 - Line 12 will allow for repeating actions for individual users.
 - Line 13-14 create an account, fund it, and connect it to Admins contract instance.
 - Line 15 has the account opt-in to our ticket token.
 - Line 16 is our API call.
-It use the contract handle to access the `Buyer.buyTicket` function.
+It uses the contract handle to access the `Buyer.buyTicket` function.
 - Line 19-20 is a looping construct for easily repeating users up to `MAX`.

 That is everything you need for a decentralized ticket-sales contract in Reach.